asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 1. The Odin programming language,
 2. Interop between Odin and Rust (and any other language really),
-3. HTML and CSS and Zola temptlating (in setting up this website),
+3. HTML and CSS and Zola templating (in setting up this website),
 4. Basic usage of LLDB debugging,

 So,  this was a fun ride.
 But it is time to move on to something else.

-The code here is in the [`bustan` repositry](https://github.com/asibahi/bustan).
+The code here is in the [`bustan` repository](https://github.com/asibahi/bustan).
 You can see the evolution of the code, and much of what is in this article, through the git history.

 Until later.